 With many small farms still reeling from the tribulations of an economic recession, product costs are going to be scrutinized that much more.
 The equipment a farming or ranching operation requires is often necessitated not just by task, but by price.
 When there are more economically-priced alternatives available, especially in today’s world, it becomes more important to make the right financial decision.

 Fortunately, it isn’t necessary to choose economic concerns over precision and accuracy as they can be found in the same set of products.
-Cardinal’s American-made Harvester series livestock and truck scales, AGBAR load cell kits, and the 212X indicator all offer an affordable option for weighing and measurement that is ideal for farmers or ranchers watching their wallets without the downside of reduced efficiency that other inexpensive alternatives may hazard.
-These accurate and reliable farm scales are all USA-made at Cardinal Scale's factory in the nation's heartland (Webb City, MO).
+Cardinal’s Harvester series livestock and truck scales, AGBAR load cell kits, and the 212X indicator all offer an affordable option for weighing and measurement that is ideal for farmers or ranchers watching their wallets without the downside of reduced efficiency that other inexpensive alternatives may hazard.
+These accurate and reliable farm scales are made at Cardinal Scale's factory in the nation's heartland (Webb City, MO).

 Cardinal's 212X weight indicator has an ID storage system that can store how much seed was planted by variety or by field and can then compare that to crop yield at harvest time.
 The same function can also be useful in calculating landowner/farmer percentages for those that lease the land they farm.